 Sennen Cove Beach

-On the beach there are top rate surfing conditions and safe bathing within flagged areas which are moved frequently to follow tidal movements while along the seafront, cafes, restaurants, pubs, galleries and shops provide the onshore niceties.
-The Pedn-men-du, a promontory that protects the cove from the westerly Atlantic gales, is a popular haunt for climbers and in the village the lifeboat station established over 150 years ago is open to visitors in summer.
+On the beach there are top rate surfing conditions and safe bathing within flagged areas which are moved frequently to follow tidal movements.
+The Pedn-men-du, a promontory at the southern end of the bay protects the cove from the westerly Atlantic gales, From here at the lookout point, views are specatacular, whilst below you the granite cliffs are a popular haunt for climbers

 Sennen Cove's friendly atmosphere makes for a relaxed day at the beach in one of the UK’s most breathtaking locations.